mrkcor/emphloyer/README.md

 ## Usage

+Using Emphloyer is pretty simple, in your application code you queue up jobs and running Emphloyer's command line program processes the queue.

-To use Emphloyer to run jobs you need to:
+Before you can start using Emphloyer you need to:

 - Define your own jobs in classes that implement the \Emphloyer\Job interface, you can extend the \Emphloyer\AbstractJob if you like.
-- Hook up Emphloyer with a backend to manage queue of jobs.
+- Hook up Emphloyer with a backend to manage the queueing of jobs.

 ### Defining your own jobs

-Implementing your own jobs is simple, here's a silly example:
+Here's a silly example of a job impementation:

 ```php
 class NameEchoJob extends \Emphloyer\AbstractJob {